 Tip 5: Encourage User-Generated Content

 One of the most effective ways to promote your frame is to encourage user-generated content.
-Ask users to share photos of themselves using your frame and offer incentives for doing so.
-This can help to build a sense of community and increase engagement.
+Practically speaking, ask users to share photos of themselves using your frame and offer incentives for doing so.
+This can help to build a sense of community and increase engagement It's one of those things that adds up..

 FAQ